-1. In order to take the Neuroradiology Subspecialty Certification Exam, applicants must applicants must hold primary AOBR certification in Diagnostic Radiology and have completed a 1-year AOA-recognized or ACGME-accredited fellowship program in neuroradiology.
+1. In order to take the Neuroradiology Subspecialty Certification Exam, applicants must hold primary AOBR certification in Diagnostic Radiology and have completed a 1-year AOA-recognized or ACGME-accredited fellowship program in neuroradiology.

 2. The Neuroradiology Subspecialty Certification Exam is offered once per year.
 The examination is typically offered in the fall.

 Become Board Certified